joaosczip/k8s-ambassador/README.md

 ![Sharded Redis](./sharded-redis.png)

 As you may see in the above image.
 All the requests coming from the application are send through localhost to the Ambassador (`twemproxy`).

-The `twemproxy` will be responsible to proxy the requests to the sharded redis instances.